ridwanazeez/ridwanazeez/README.md

 </p>

 <p>
     My name is Ridwan Azeez.
-I’m currently employed as a Software Developer in Georgetown, Guyana and I'm always trying to continuously improve my programming knowledge 😄
+I’m currently employed as a Software Developer in Georgetown, Guyana and I'm always trying to improve my programming knowledge 😄
 </p>

 ## Tools & Technologies I've Used